4 Steps To The Scientific Method

 • A hypothesis is a tentative explanation for an observation or phenomenon.
 It should be testable through experimentation or further observation.

-• For instance, "If ocean acidity increases, then the growth rate of coral reefs will decrease."
+• Here's one way to look at it: "If ocean acidity increases, then the growth rate of coral reefs will decrease."
 This hypothesis proposes a relationship between the independent variable (ocean acidity) and the dependent variable (coral reef growth rate).

 3. Design a Rigorous Experiment: